Chen Fujin

-Chen Fujin (陈福今; born May 1941) is a Chinese politician who served as party secretary of the Chinese Academy of Governance from 1999 to 2006.
+Chen Fujin (陈福今; born May 1941) is a Chinese politician who served as Chinese Communist Party Committee Secretary of the Chinese Academy of Governance from 1999 to 2006.
 He was a member of the 15th CCP Central Commission for Discipline Inspection, a member of the Standing Committee of the 11th Chinese People's Political Consultative Conference, and a member of the 16th Central Committee of the Chinese Communist Party.

 Early life and education

 Chen was born in Shiping County, Yunnan, in May 1941.
 In 1960, he was admitted to Peking University, majoring in philosophy.
 He joined the Chinese Communist Party (CCP) in July 1965.
 Two months later, he was assigned to the Political Department of the Ministry of Culture as an official.
 He worked at May Seventh Cadre School in Xianning, Hubei between 1969 and 1971.
-In March 1971, he was recalled to Beijing and was despatched to Beijing Chemical Research Institute, an institute affiliated to China Petrochemical Corporation.
+In March 1971, he was recalled to Beijing and was dispatched to Beijing Chemical Research Institute, an institute affiliated to China Petrochemical Corporation.